 Keep in mind, these are inventions.
 If you are looking for Missouri “Firsts”, that is here.

-Marceline‘s Walt Disney has been responsible for many technological advances in moviemaking, but the multiplane camera is one he actually invented.
+Marceline‘s Walt Disney has been responsible for many technological advances in moviemaking.
+But the multiplane camera is one he actually invented.
 This series of cameras allowed animation to have depth to film through several layers of drawings.

 Windsor’s Charles Stark Draper is known as one of the smartest men to ever live.
 He is responsible for so many inventions that it’s impossible to list.
 One thing he invented was a Stabilizing Gyroscope.
 Most don’t know what that is, but it has dozens of military applications including the guidance system for missiles.
 That became the basis for today’s autopilot systems on planes.